-- (1) Private sector figures are based on areas for which grants were paid during the year and, for England, includes new planting supported by the Woodland Trust.
-Figures for grant-aided planting under Rural Development Contracts in Scotland relates to calendar years. - (2) Estimates of areas planted without grant aid are also included (where possible) up to 2009-10, but no estimates are available since then.
-As a result, the reported figures are likely to under-estimate the true level of planting activity. - (3) The planting season lies both sides of 31 March, and the weather can cause planting to be advanced or delayed. - (4) Includes woodland formed by natural colonisation. - (5) Figures are provisional.
+- (1) Private sector figures are based on areas for which grants were paid during the year and, for England, includes new planting supported by the Woodland Trust and land acquired by the National Forest Company.
+Figures for grant-aided planting under Rural Development Contracts in Scotland relates to calendar years. - (2) Estimates of areas planted without grant aid are also included (where possible) up to 2009-10.
+For Scotland, a small amount of new planting without grant aid is included for 2016-17.
+As a result, the reported figures are likely to under-estimate the true level of planting activity. - (3) The planting season lies both sides of 31 March, and the weather can cause planting to be advanced or - (4) Includes woodland formed by natural colonisation (where known). - (5) Figures are provisional.